saalur-zz/dotnetcoreRazorPagesMovie/README.md

 3. Code First approach (Razor) to building data driven application
 4. Concepts of Containerzing tiers of applications

-This is a two tier application that has a Web front end and a SQL Server bckend
+This is a two tier application that has a Web front end and a SQL Server backend